 1 (16-oz.) package sliced Swiss cheese

-gluten free hot dog buns (Udi's is our favorite)
+Gluten free hot dog buns (Udi's or O'Doughs is our favorite)

 The original recipe has you sear the roast in a pan with hot oil before adding to the slow cooker.
 I have not found this step to change the meat much, so it's easier to just skip it.
 I'll even take my roast straight from the freezer and put it into my slow cooker.
 I'll let it cook on high for a few hours at first until it's thawed, then I'll finish the remaining time on low.
 Also, I have become a HUGE fan of slow cooker liners!
 I love anything that will make clean-up easier, and these work great.